 path & practice

-Nicole studies how stories move systems.
-Her work examines Indigenous (in)justice, sovereignty and political institutions in Manitoba, Indigenous peoples and policing, and narrative research methods.
+• Exploring how stories move systems, Nicole’s work examines Indigenous (in)justice, sovereignty, and political institutions in Manitoba through narrative inquiry and ethnographic research methods.

-She carries what she learns into her own classrooms and back into community, treating research, teaching, and service as one connected practice.
+Carrying what she learns into her own classrooms and community, Nicole treats research, teaching, and responsibility as one connected practice.

-As a proud urban member of Fisher River Cree Nation, Nicole teaches in the community’s Transition to University Program, supporting students as they prepare for post-secondary life in larger urban environments.
+• An urban member of Fisher River Cree Nation, Nicole teaches in the community’s Transition to University Program - supporting students as they prepare for post-secondary life in larger urban environments.

-In Spring 2025 she taught Academic Writing and Introduction to Urban City Studies, centering relational pedagogy and experiential learning.Across her studies, Nicole has contributed in interdisciplinary teaching assistantships and facilitation roles within Criminal Justice and Indigenous Studies at the University of Winnipeg.
-Through guest lectures, co-teaching, and instruction, she continues to expand her practice - prioritizing dialogue, care, and critical engagement in the classroom.
+Throughout her studies, Nicole has worked in interdisciplinary teaching assistantships and facilitation roles in both the Criminal Justice and Indigenous Studies departments at the University of Winnipeg.
+Through guest lectures, co-teaching, and instruction, she expands her teaching practice - prioritizing dialogue, care, and critical engagement in the classroom.

-Recognized with national and institutional awards for research excellence, academic achievement, and scholarly potential.
+• Recognized with national and institutional honours, scholarships, and awards for research excellence, academic achievement, and scholarly potential.

 Full list available on request (CV).